ordina-jworks/ordina-jworks.github.io/_posts/2019-08-18-Securing-Web-Applications-With-Keycloak.md

 > Use `-Djboss.socket.binding.port-offset` to change the port.
 `-Djboss.socket.binding.port-offset=1000` will run the server on port 8080 + 1000 = 9080

-Go to [http://localhost:8080](http://localhost:8080) and create an administrator account.
+Go to [http://localhost:8080](http://localhost:8080){:target="_blank" rel="noopener noreferrer"} and create an administrator account.
 You can now click on `Administration Console >` and log in using the account you've just created.

 You are now on the pre-defined Master realm.

-> A realm manages a set of users, credentials, roles, and groups.
+A realm manages a set of users, credentials, roles, and groups.
 A user belongs to and logs into a realm and they are isolated from one another and can only manage and authenticate the users that they control.

 The master realm is the highest level in the hierarchy.